 Working together with Professor Alexandra Plavskin, the HPEC is developing S.C.R.I.B.E.
 (Systematic Computerized Record-Keeping in Baccalaureate Education), Hunter's very own beta Electronic Health Record (EHR).
 Electronic Health Records are an evolving concept defined as a systematic, electronic collection of health information about individual patients or populations.
 Because of the ubiquity of EHR's in the field of health professions, beta versions are essential for nursing schools, where students must be taught how to use them properly and effectively.

 Communication Science Resources

-Becoming Excellent Students in Nursing (BESt 2.0)
+Being Excellent Scholars in Transition to Nursing (BESt 4.0)

 Medical Lab Sciences SupportThe HPEC works with faculty from the Medical Lab Sciences (MLS) to provide students with a wealth of study resources.
 Specialized imaging software is used to display, analyze, enhance, measure, and annotate microscopic images.
-The software provides faculty and students a powerful and complete image display environment.
+This software provides faculty and students with a powerful and complete image display environment.

 For more information about the Medical Lab Sciences Program at Hunter College, please click here.

 In conjunction with the Biology Department at Hunter College, the HPEC provides students with access to a large selection of educational multimedia programs for the study of anatomy and physiology.
 The collection includes numerous anatomical models, computer programs which render 3D anatomical images, clinical dissection videos, medical illustrations, and a medical image library with over 14,000 high definition photos.